A unified stochastic approximation framework for learning in games: Acknowledgments

-where, at each $\run=\running$, the ``exploration direction'' $\unitvar_{\play,\run}$ is sampled uniformly at random from $\{\pm 1\}$.
-In words, \eqref{eq:DGA} is a two-stage process in which players first ``explore'' their individual payoff functions at a nearby state, and then use this information to estimate their individual payoff gradients and update their base state. \endenv \end{algo}
+In the above, the ``exploration direction'' $\unitvar_{\play,\run}$ is sampled uniformly at random from $\{\pm 1\}$ at each $\run$.
+In other words, \eqref{eq:DGA} is a two-stage process where players first ``explore'' their individual payoff functions at a nearby state, and then use this information to estimate their individual payoff gradients and update their base state.